 The Building Inspector is authorized under Oklahoma State Statute Title 19 Section 866.26-866.27, to oversee the implementation of building and construction codes.
 Anyone in Wagoner County unincorporated is to apply for a building permit unless exempt in accordance with state statute.

-In addition to the IBC and RBC, Mr. Lively also utilizes the following inspection requirements when inspecting building and construction:
+In addition to the IBC and RBC, the building inspector Mr. Lively also utilizes the following inspection requirements when inspecting building and construction:

 Small Lot EPA Guidance